astrobin/astrobin/README.md

 ## Which template to edit?

-Start in the `urls.py` file -- the `urlpatterns` list contains the routing rules for the Astrobin site.
-For example, if you're going to be editing the Big Wall, note the URL used in your browser (`/explore/wall/`) and then find the URL pattern that matches it:
+Start in the `urls.py` file -- the `urlpatterns` list contains the routing rules for the AstroBin site.
+For example, if you're going to be editing the Top Picks, note the URL used in your browser (`/explore/top-picks/`) and then find the URL pattern that matches it:

 ```
-url(r'^explore/wall/$', explore_views.WallView.as_view(), name='wall'),
+url(r'^explore/top-picks/$', explore_views.TopPicksView.as_view(), name='top_picks'),
 ```

-This tells you that the Django View you're looking for is `WallView`, in the `explore_views` module.
+This tells you that the Django View you're looking for is `TopPicksView`, in the `explore_views` module.

 ```
-$ grep "class WallView" * -r
+$ grep "class TopPicksView" * -r
-astrobin/views/explore.py:class WallView(ListView):
+astrobin/views/explore.py:class TopPicksView(ListView):
 ```

-Looking at the `WallView` class, you can see the template associated with it:
+Looking at the `TopPicksView` class, you can see the template associated with it:

 ```
-class WallView(ListView):
+class TopPicksView(ListView):
-    template_name = 'wall.html'
+    template_name = 'top_picks.html'
-    paginate_by = 70
 ```

 Django uses a search path when looking for templates.
 Some templates might not